 HubSpot used the above process to give a framework to their repurposing.
 They used some basic SEO blog posts aiming to appeal to Persona 2 at the awareness stage of their content marketing plan.
 But, they ended up filling the whole matrix by creating 9 versions.

 Once you’ve got a purpose, here are a few direct suggestions for repurposing your content:

-Slideshare.
+1. If your content was graphic heavy and business oriented, then try Slideshare.
 List blog posts and expert roundups are also easy to convert into Slides.

 Buffer created 3 new Slideshares on Twitter Tools, Twitter Tips and Words That Convert in their no content publishing experiment.
 They ended up getting 199,000 views, in total, for putting about 2-3 hours of work in Canva for pulling the content and graphics together.